 - Boundaries: How far are they allowed to go? - Fire safety rules: This should have a slow introduction.
 The rules surrounding the fire area should always be carried out, even when there is no fire.
-These are: - Walk around the outside. - > Step into the circle by your seat. - Never cross the circle. - Only approach the fire if requested by an adult. - Use a safe kneeling position when near to the fire. - Safety/emergency calls: All children will be taught to respond to the call 'Sticky Elbows' When they hear this, they must all immediately stop what they are doing and go to the adult who called it.
+These are: - Walk around the outside. - Step into the circle by your seat.

+- Never cross the circle. - Only approach the fire if requested by an adult. - o Use a safe kneeling position when near to the fire - Or a safe standing position with an adult if using the fire bowl.

+Safety/emergency calls: Where appropriate, children will be taught to respond to the call 'Sticky Elbows.
+When they hear this, they must all immediately stop what they are doing and go to the adult who called it.
 They will link elbows in a circle and we will count to check all children are present.
 This call will be used in an emergency, for example if an injury has occurred and action needs to be taken, to inform the group of an issue, for example if glass has been found on the ground and if necessary, to gather together groups who are spread across a large area.